HILL PATTERN ON A HAIR MINERAL ANALYSIS

 This occurs when a hill pattern appears on the first four minerals (calcium, magnesium, sodium and potassium), AND on the second four minerals (iron, copper, manganese and zinc).

-This is a more advanced pattern, as it involves the second four minerals.
-The second four have to do with a deeper level of functioning of a human being.
+The second four minerals have to do with a deeper level of functioning of a human being.
 This level is usually hidden, although it may appear in the human aura as a particular “picture” or level.

 The double hill pattern is fairly rare.
 However, when it appears on either an initial hair test or a retest, it indicates “excitement within and without”.
 In other words, it is a deeper joy and celebration pattern than a single hill.